austery/thought-foundry-content/notes/taste_is_your_moat_dylan_field_figma_ai.md

 ---
-author: Lei
-date: 2025-10-03
-guest: Dylan Field
-layout: post.njk
-source:
-speaker: Allesio, Dylan Field
+title: 'Taste is Your Moat: Dylan Field on Design, AI, and the Future of Creation'
+summary: Dylan Field, founder of Figma, discusses the evolution of Figma's mission from idea to reality, the transformative role of AI in design and software development, and why taste and craft are becoming the ultimate differentiators in a world of abundant creation.
+area: tech-insights
+category: technology
+project:
+- ai-impact-analysis
+- vibe-coding
 tags:
-- t-literature-note
-- figma
+- artificial-intelligence
 - design-system
-- artificial-intelligence
+- product-design
 - software-development
+people: []
+companies_orgs:
-- product-design
+- figma
-title: 'Taste is Your Moat: Dylan Field on Design, AI, and the Future of Creation'
-summary: Dylan Field, founder of Figma, discusses the evolution of Figma's mission from idea to reality, the transformative role of AI in design and software development, and why taste and craft are becoming the ultimate differentiators in a world of abundant creation.
-insight:
+products_models: []
+media_books: []
+date: 2025-10-03
+author: Lei
+speaker: Allesio, Dylan Field
+draft: true
 file_name: taste_is_your_moat_dylan_field_figma_ai.md
-draft: true
+guest: Dylan Field
+insight: null
+layout: post.njk
-series:
+series: null
-category:
-area:
-project:
+source: null
 status: evergreen
 ---
 ### Introduction and Figma's Mission

 Allesio: Hey everyone, welcome to the Inspace podcast.
 This is Allesio, founder of Colonel Labs, and so happy to be at the Figma office today with Dylan Field.
 Welcome.